medibloc/panacea-core/.gitbook/1-users/3-data-exchange/0-about-dep.md

 Data providers can choose and participate in the deals that match the data that they have when they are willing to provide.

-To guarantee data consumers only consume data in the form they want, decentralized oracles verify and issue certificates for all data being provided by the data provider.
+To guarantee data consumers only receive the data that match the criteria specified by them, decentralized oracles verify and issue certificates for all data being provided by the data provider.

-Panacea public blockchain manages the status of all data deals and data sharing consents, ensuring data providers and ecosystem operators are rewarded appropriately.
+Panacea manages the status of all data deals and data sharing consents, ensuring data providers and ecosystem operators are rewarded appropriately.